ayais12210-hub/rork-linguamate-ai-language-tutor./README.md

 ⚡ This doc now covers: **overview, navigation, features, architecture, AI/Media, privacy, environment, troubleshooting, CI/CD, security, design, accessibility, testing, release process, observability, contributing, licensing, and roadmap.**

-Would you like me to also generate a **short “Executive Summary” version** (1-page, plain language, store-friendly) to sit alongside this technical README for investors or non-developer readers?